HuzaifaAhmed-07/Programming-Fundamentals---CPP/README.md

-# Programming-Fundamentals---CPP
+# Programming-Fundamentals --CPP
-This repository conatins all my Programming Fundamentals C++ codes.
+This repository contains all my C++ lab exercises for the Programming Fundamentals course, covering basics, loops, functions, arrays, and more.